vuittont60/shardeum-docs/docs/smart-contracts/tokens/erc-20.md

 ![mint_your_own_crypto_1](/img/mint_your_own_crypto/mint_your_own_crypto_1.jpg)

-## Deploying the Smart Contract on Shardeum Liberty
+## Deploying the Smart Contract on Shardeum Sphinx

 Let’s deploy a fixed supply of 10000 Tokens (You can change it to another supply at the code level).